 The New York Hall of Science (NYSCI) was founded at the 1964–65 World’s Fair and evolved into a center for interactive science.
-Sometimes it’s age shows, but fun hands-on learning opportunities, intriguing new exhibits, awesome 4D films, an engineering-themed outdoor playground and interesting family programs make it worth the trip to Queens.
+Sometimes it’s age shows, but lots of fun hands-on learning opportunities, intriguing exhibits, awesome 4D films, an engineering-themed outdoor playground and interesting family programs make it worth the trip to Queens.

 $: $15, $12/ages 2 – 17, students & seniors

 Free Hours: Friday 2 – 5 pm & Sundays10 – 11 am.

 •Bon Appétit (through May 13)

 Explore your personal eating habits, as well as the eating habits of other cultures in a fun and interactive exhibition.
 Learn about physical activity versus food intake, the workings of the digestive system, creating a balanced diet, and the origin of foods that populate grocery store shelves through games and...

 Explore a fantastical animated world where your actions – gestures, movements, and decisions – impact how well the world is kept in balance.
 Six magical, computer generated habitats: jungle, desert, wetlands, river valley, reservoir, and grasslands -have their own trees, plants, and animals, but they share a common supply of...